 If you are headed to a divorce, you may be curious as to what exactly a divorce means, and what the process is for a Kansas divorce.
-At Jeffers Law Office, we want our clients to be informed and to understand the law and procedure involved in their case.
+At Jeffers Law Office, Mark desires for his clients to be informed and to understand the law and procedure involved in their case.
 Here are some basic facts regarding divorce in Kansas.
-For more information or to set up an appointment, contact our office.
+For more information or to set up an appointment, contact his office.

 Divorce is the legal process by which a couple can dissolve their marriage.
 The complexity of a divorce depends on many factors, such as whether the couple has substantial assets or debts or if there are children involved.
 A divorce process often involves separating property and debts, establishing child and spousal support, making parenting arrangements and restoring a maiden name.

 Kansas is a “no-fault” divorce state, which means that it is not necessary to prove that one party was at fault for the breakdown of the marriage.

 In practical terms, this means: